tjrobinson/tjrobinson.net/_posts/2018-09-06-why-I-don't-like-microsoft-teams-as-much-as-slack.md

 * Some of the connectors aren't as configurable or good as the Slack equivalents.
 * No slash commands.
 * The notification area icons for "In a meeting" and "you have a message" are the same.
+* The Giphy thumbnails are too small to read the text on them, and they're all squashed to be square.

 On the positive side - the integration with Outlook meetings, voice calls, and SharePoint is ok.